ilya-mikhaylov/country-flag-api/README.md

 imgs

-Here's an example of GET request, that should be sent to http://HOST/getflag
+Here's an example of GET query request, that should be sent to http://HOST/getflag

     {
         country: RU,